Skip to main content Skip to footer

 Would an agency delivering copy or creative to a steady client for the 100th time see clear benefits from creating a Scrum team?
 Probably not.

-For predictable, familiar projects, using PMBOK principles within your existing team structure is probably your best bet.
+For predictable, familiar projects, using PMBOK principles within your existing project team is probably your best bet.

 PMBOK’s Work Breakdown Structure (WBS) is a good starting point.